Bishop of the North Carolina Synod

 Coordinator for Social Justice and Advocacy Ministries704-680-9553 firstname.lastname@example.org

-Michael Dickson is an approved candidate for ordination awaiting his first call.
-He works half-time for the synod serving as a liaison and resource for congregations engaging issues of justice and advocacy.
-He is a graduate of UNC-Chapel Hill (2014) and Pacific Lutheran Theological Seminary (2021), but has also been formed by his time learning from Lutherans in Palestine, along the U.S.-Mexico border, and at Camp Agapé in the woods of North Carolina.
-Michael is passionate about accompaniment, the work of reconciliation, and our call to be a public church.
+Michael Dickson works half-time for the synod as a liaison and resource for congregations engaging issues of justice and advocacy.
+Additionally, he serves half-time as pastor for care and community ministries at First Lutheran Church, Greensboro.
+Michael is a graduate of UNC-Chapel Hill (2014) and Pacific Lutheran Theological Seminary (2021), but has also been formed by his time learning from Lutherans in Palestine, along the U.S.-Mexico border, and at Camp Agapé in the woods of North Carolina.
+He is passionate about accompaniment, the work of reconciliation, and our call to be a public church.
 He is excited to share, preach, and listen alongside congregations across the state as we contemplate how God is calling us into the world.

 Communications and Resources704-680-9574 email@example.com